-PEER TUTORING 11 YIPS-1B PEER TUTORING 12 YIPS-2B
+PEER TUTORING 12 PEER T12 (YIPS-2B)

-Peer Tutoring 11/12 is a practical hands-on course where grades 11 and 12 students develop knowledge and skills related to peer tutoring.
+Peer Tutoring 12 is a practical hands-on course where grade 12 students develop knowledge and skills related to peer tutoring.
 Students receive instruction through a placement in a peer tutoring situation.
-Areas of focus of this course include: role and responsibilities of a peer tutor, communication skills, and interpersonal skills, learning disabilities/difficulties and learning styles, strategies and skill development (goal setting and organizational skills learning strategies and study skills, test-preparation and test-taking skills) and tutoring techniques for one-to-one and group learning.
+Areas of focus of this course include: roles and responsibilities of a peer tutor, communication skills, and interpersonal skills, learning disabilities/difficulties and learning styles, strategies and skill development (goal setting and organizational skills learning strategies and study skills, test-preparation and test-taking skills) and tutoring techniques for one-to-one and group learning.

-LIBRARY SERVICES 11 YBMO-1B
+LIBRARY SERVICES 11 (YBMO-1B)